Work

 Visa terminology. "비자 지원" (visa support) signals the employer is willing to sponsor. "외국인 채용" (foreign-national hiring) means the role is open to foreign residents specifically. "한국 영주권 우대" (Korean permanent residency preferred) is a soft filter that does not exclude E-series candidates but signals the employer prefers F-5.

 Language requirement. "한국어 능통" (Korean fluent) is native or near-native. "한국어 가능" (Korean OK) is functional, around TOPIK 4. "영어 능통" (English fluent) means business English. "비즈니스 영어" (business English) is the same.
-If only Korean is listed, the role is Korean-language operating; do not apply unless your Korean is at least intermediate professional.
+If only Korean is listed, the role is Korean-language operating.
+Do not apply unless your Korean is at least intermediate professional.

 Red flags to watch for